John Casey (Chuck): Casey and Devon

 Casey always considered Devon to be just a Frat boy, as Casey muttered "God, I hate this family" when alerted that Devon broke into (and got trapped in) Casey's apartment to ascertain why Casey was so interested in Chuck.
 Casey is only stopped from killing Devon by Sarah's timely arrival.
 After Morgan discovers Chucks secrets, Shaw insists that Morgan be placed into witness protection, against Chuck's objections.
 Casey is also unconvinced when Chuck points out Devon knows his secret as well (as Devon is "Awesome" and Morgan is a moron).
 Casey has no reservation against using Devon for his mission's needs.
-At Devon's bucksparty, he assists Agent Forrest into getting Devon's medical pass in a plot to find an Afghani terrorist.
+At Devon's bucksparty, he assists Agent Forrest into getting Devon's medical pass in a plot to find an Afghan terrorist.

 Casey accepted Chuck's offer to attend Devon's and Ellie's engagement party hoping it was an open bar.
 After Ted Roark and Fulcrum gatecrash Devon and Ellie's wedding, ruining the reception and destroying the ceremony, Casey's Special Forces unit help by quickly organizing the beach-side wedding that Ellie had really wanted the entire time.

 When Ellie is in labor, Casey reveals to Devon that he regrets missing his own daughter's birth, and advises Devon not to make the same mistake.
 Morgan and Alex later join Casey and the rest of the Bartowski clan outside the birthing suite. when a midwife asked if they were family, they all replied that they were.